dogusAkaydin/donation-analytics/README.md

 -----------------------------------------------------------------------------------------
 PERFORMANCE and SCALE-UP TEST:
 Processing.
-See process logs in ./test_2016/output/log_1.txt DONE in 0.00370216 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_10.txt DONE in  0.0118251 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_100.txt DONE in  0.0831828 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_1k.txt DONE in    0.80427 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_10k.txt DONE in    7.40172 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_100k.txt DONE in    78.7633 seconds of wall clock time Processing.
-See process logs in ./test_2016/output/log_1M.txt
+See process logs in ./test_2016/output/log_1.txt DONE in 0.00356817 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_10.txt DONE in  0.0111852 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_100.txt DONE in   0.086674 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_1k.txt DONE in   0.772814 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_10k.txt DONE in    7.96312 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_100k.txt DONE in    82.4028 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_1M.txt DONE in    751.422 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_10M.txt DONE in    6563.69 seconds of wall clock time Processing.
+See process logs in ./test_2016/output/log_all20M.txt DONE in    12714.6 seconds of wall clock time
 ```

 In addition to these program tests, I added assertion-based unit tests in isRealNumber(s)